microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL.md

 The following are required to complete this hands-on lab:

-- A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- An active Microsoft Azure subscription.
+Use the one you created in Lab 1, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
-- Visual Studio 2015 (provided for you in the lab VM)
+- [Visual Studio 2015 Community edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or higher with the Windows 10 SDK installed

 ---
 <a name="Exercises"></a>